-The 2022 Nissan Rogue Sport has debuted as the 2021 Nissan Qashqai in Europe.
-The US-spec all-new compact SUV should be very close to the European car.
-Here are five things you need to know about the third-gen Rogue Sport/Qashqai that could arrive in U.S. showrooms in late 2021:
+The next-generation 2022 Nissan Rogue Sport has debuted as the 2021 Nissan Qashqai in Europe.
+The US-spec all-new compact SUV should be quite close to the European car.
+Here are five things you need to know about the third-gen Rogue Sport/Qashqai that could arrive in U.S. showrooms sometime next year.

 Bolder & more elegant

-The 2022 Nissan Rogue Sport has a bolder and sharper exterior that is an evolution from the second-gen model.
+The 2022 Nissan Rogue Sport has a bolder and sharper exterior that evolves from the second-gen model.
 Slim, full-LED matrix headlamps with boomerang-shaped LED DRL flank an enlarged V-Motion grille.
 The more prominent grille and the sportier bumper make the SUV reminiscent of the Nissan Ariya.

 The 2022 Nissan Rogue Sport draws heavily from the design of the new Rogue for a sleek and upscale cabin.
 There’s nothing out of the ordinary, and the design can be deemed fit for an everyday budget compact SUV.

-With the full-model change, the Nissan Rogue Sport is adopting many new in-car technologies.
+With the full-model change, the third-gen Nissan SUV is adopting many new in-car technologies.
 Customizable 12.3-inch fully digital instrument cluster, 10.8-inch head-up display, 9-inch floating touchscreen infotainment system with wireless Apple CarPlay, 15-watt wireless charger for smartphones, and USB-C ports are among the notable mentions.

 Bigger in every direction